lucahammer/WischWasch/README.md

 * Support other platforms
 * Apps with same functionality but paid for iOS/Android/Windows 10
 * Visuals
+* Import other clues (likes, mutes, RTs,...)
-* Big data recommendation thingy
+* Big data recommendation thingy ("You dislike tweets with these URLs, topics,...")
+* Discover new accounts (rate accounts you don't follow but your followings follow)

 Help me!
 ------------------------------------------------------